tlwilliams895/lchs/src/chapters/loops/project.rst

          if sprite != 0:                        # If not the first sprite, move the turtle sideways. turtle_name.forward(leg_length*2.5) # Prevents sprite legs from overlapping.

-         # Your sprite drawing loop here.
+         # Inner loop here.

 #.
 For the inner loop, use your old sprite drawing code.
 Be sure to indent the
    correct amount!
 #.
+Run your program to make sure it correctly draws 3 sprites in a row, each
+   with the user selected number of legs.
-Modify your program to prompt the user to enter the number of sprites to
+#.
+Modify your program to prompt the user for the number of sprites to draw.
+As
-   draw.
-For an extra touch, stamp the turtle shape in the center of each sprite.
+   an extra touch, stamp the turtle shape in the center of each sprite.

 .. figure:: figures/sprite-row.gif